alainjpg/FancyboxViewer/README.md

-# FancyboxViewer
+# FancyboxViewer for Piwigo

-FancyboxViewer is a Piwigo plugin that opens images directly in **Fancybox**, providing a modern and responsive viewing experience without leaving the gallery.
+FancyboxViewer is a Piwigo plugin that opens images and videos directly in **Fancybox 6**, offering a modern, responsive, and highly configurable viewing experience.

 ## Features

+- Supports images and videos (including mixed albums)
-* Open images from thumbnails or from the photo page
+- Works from album thumbnails and photo pages
-* Album navigation
-* Zoom and fullscreen support
-* Download the original image
-* Slideshow with configurable interval
-* Thumbnail strip
-* Button to open the current photo in the standard Piwigo page
-* Ability to enable or disable the plugin for selected albums
+- Fully configurable toolbar (download, slideshow, thumbnails, fullscreen, zoom, photo page link...)
+- Configurable slideshow and album loading behavior
+- Album include/exclude filtering
+- Automatic hiding of camera-generated filenames
+- Multilingual interface (English, French and German)

+## Supported video plugins

+- VideoJS (MP4, WebM, OGG)
+- Embedded Videos (YouTube, Vimeo, Dailymotion)

 ## Installation

 1. Download the latest release.
+2. Extract the archive.
-2. Copy the `FancyboxViewer` folder into your Piwigo `plugins` directory.
+3. Copy the `FancyboxViewer` folder into your Piwigo `plugins` directory.
-3. Activate the plugin from the Piwigo administration panel.
-4. Configure the plugin according to your preferences.
+4. Activate and configure the plugin.

 ## Requirements

-* Piwigo 15 or later
+- Piwigo 15 or later

-## Dependency
+## Fancybox

-This plugin uses Fancybox loaded from the official CDN.

-Fancybox is developed and licensed by Fancyapps.
+Fancybox is **not included** with this plugin.
+By default, Fancybox 6 is loaded from the official Fancyapps CDN (a local installation can also be used).

 Please refer to the official license terms: https://fancyapps.com/license/

-Users are responsible for ensuring that their use of Fancybox complies with the applicable license terms

 ## License

-FancyboxViewer is released under the GNU General Public License (GPL) v2 or later.
+GNU General Public License v2.0 or later (GPL-2.0-or-later).